DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ColumnTemplate/description.md

-**DataGrid** columns support custom templates to display any content.
+**DataGrid** supports custom column templates.
+Use the [cellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#cellTemplate) ([cellRender](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#cellRender) in React) option to configure a template for column cells.

-In this demo, a custom column template is assigned to the [cellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#cellTemplate) ([cellRender](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#cellRender) in React) option of the `Picture` column to display the employee's image.
+In this demo, a custom column template is configured for the `Picture` column to display the corresponding employee's photo.